pdebuyl-lab/complex_nanomotors/README.md

 # Companion data and code

-This repository contains extra information and code for the article *Shaping and functionalizing models for chemically powered nanomotors* by Pierre de Buyl.
+This repository contains extra information and code for the article *Mesoscopic simulations of anisotropic chemically-powered nanomotors* by Pierre de Buyl.

 The preprint should be available on the author's arXiv profile:
 <https://arxiv.org/a/debuyl_p_1.html>